Saintbury Hill is as well revered as Dover’s Hill and it’s a near cert that any local Warwickshire Sportive will go up at least one of them.

-Coming out of the village, there’s a gentle hook left and a steady but very steep ramp up to the sharp right which touches 16%.
+Coming out of the village, there’s a gentle hook left.
+Before a steady but very steep ramp-up to the sharp right which touches 16%.
 This ramp has excellent views to the left and shows how much height you’ve gained in a couple of minutes of pedalling.
 Whether or not you have the energy to look past your front wheel is a different matter!

-After just about managing to get round the right-hander (the steepest part of the climb), you’re covered by trees for most of the rest of the climb.
-After 50-100 metres you get some respite for your legs with the gradient trickling down to a more manageable 4-5% as you pass the crossroads.
-This is finally where my legs start to suit the climb, being able to power up the lower gradient after being on the limit previously
+After just about managing to get around the right-hander (the steepest part of the climb), you’re covered by trees for most of the rest of the climb.
+After 50-100 metres you get some respite for your legs.
+The gradient trickles down to a more manageable 4-5% as you pass the crossroads.
+This is finally where my legs start to suit the climb.
+Finally able to power up the lower gradient after being previously on the limit.

 Nearing the top of Saintbury Hill

-Looking left at the crossroads, this is your last real view across the Vale of Evesham as you head back into the trees.
-This second half generally averages about 7% with a couple of short bites that kick back up to 10% for 15 metres or so.
+Looking left at the crossroads, this is your last real view across the Vale of Evesham.
+Then you head back into the trees.
+This second half generally averages about 7%.
+There’s a couple of short bites that kick back up to 10% for 15 metres or so.
 There’s not much to look at during this part just the slightly eerie woods and maybe the odd rambler.

-As soon as you come out the trees you can see the golf club entrance on the right and the work is over.
-If you’ve got anything left, you can sprint the 3% finish to the main road junction and look out across the Cotswolds to Blockley Hill on the other side of the Cam valley.
+Once you come out the trees you can see the golf club entrance on the right.
+Now the hard work is over.
+If you’ve got anything left, you can sprint the 3% finish to the main road junction.
+Then look out across the Cotswolds to Blockley Hill on the other side of the Cam valley.

 My PB: 8 minutes 54 seconds – set back in 2014.